munificent/journal/_posts/2020-04-05-crafting-crafting-interpreters.md

 I didn't get into languages until later in my career was because I was intimidated by the reputation compilers have as being only for hardcore computer science wizard types.
-I'm a college dropout, so I felt I wasn't smart enough, or least wasn't educated enough to hack it.
+I'm a college dropout, so I felt I wasn't smart enough, or at least wasn't educated enough to hack it.
 Eventually I discovered that those barriers existed only in my mind and that anyone *can* learn this.

 My main overarching goal of the book is to pass on that feeling, to get readers